Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Impact of Privacy-Sensitive Data on Fine-tuning Large Language Models

-This observation indicates that certain layers ($L_{\star}$ marked with the green rectangle in Figure \ref{fig:weights_diff_gen} and Figure\ref{fig:weights_diff_sens}) within an LLM are more susceptible to capturing and memorizing privacy-sensitive information.
-Leveraging this insight, we can strategically focus on selectively modifying the weights of these sensitive layers to enhance the model's ability to memorize private data effectively.
-In other words, the adversary aims to find a function $\mathcal{T}: W_\star \rightarrow W'_\star$ that generates a new set of weights $W'_\star$ to maximize the memorization of $\mathcal{D}_{\text{sen}}$.
+This observation indicates that weights of certain layers ($L_{\star}$ marked with green rectangles in Figures \ref{fig:weights_diff_gen} and \ref{fig:weights_diff_sens}) within an LLM are more susceptible to capturing and memorizing privacy-sensitive information.
+We also scrutinize the direction/pattern of changes in those selective weights caused by out-of-distribution samples in the fine-tuning dataset.
+Then we ask the most important question- \emph{if we further increase the amplitude of those particular weight changes along the same direction, does it make the model more biased towards the out-of-distribution data?} Later, in Section \ref{max_exp} where we discuss our Maximizing Data Memorization (MDM) techniques, we illustrate that the answer to this question is `Yes', and we can strategically focus on modifying the weights of these sensitive layers to enhance the model's memorization of private data.
+But that is not all.
+With this also comes the salient question- \emph{If we amplify the weight changes in such a manner, does that affect the model utility?} We also convincingly answer this question in Section \ref{max_exp} by showing that such modification hardly impacts the model's learning of regular English texts.
+In summary, the adversary aims to find a function $\mathcal{T}: W_\star \rightarrow W'_\star$ that generates a new set of weights $W'_\star$ which will maximize the memorization of $\mathcal{D}_{\text{sen}}$.

-We qualitatively define memorization $\mathbf{M}$ as a property of the language model in exposing particular training data points during inference.
-Quantitative measure of memorization $\mathbf{M}$ on $\mathcal{D_{\text{sen}}}$ includes but are not limited to data reconstruction, membership inference, and exposure, which we discuss in detail in Section \ref{measure_leakage}.
+We qualitatively define memorization $\mathbf{M}$ as a property of the LM in exposing particular training data points during inference.
+Quantitative measure of memorization $\mathbf{M}$ on $\mathcal{D_{\text{sen}}}$ includes but are not limited to data reconstruction \cite{carlini2019secret}, membership inference \cite{mattern-etal-2023-membership}, and exposure, which we discuss in detail in Section \ref{measure_leakage}.